 This is Allan's story

-I think the big question before going to university is, ‘should I study a vocational qualification with a pre-determined career route thereafter (Engineer, Accountant, etc.) or should I study a more generic arts or business qualification?’
+I think the big question before going to university is, ‘should I study a vocational qualification with a pre-determined career route thereafter (engineer, accountant, etc.) or should I study a more generic arts or business qualification?’
 I went for the vocational route and have no regrets.
-It was challenging, rewarding, and fun and I met some great people and had amazing experiences academically and socially.
-With the benefit of hindsight, I wouldn’t advise my former self to change very much… maybe start the dissertation as early as possible in my final year!

 I liked the combination of civil and coastal engineering with the added diving and HSE Part IV qualifications on offer.
 It seemed pretty unique when comparing it to similar courses offered at other universities.
 Also, I knew Plymouth and love the West Country.